Porous border could hinder efforts to stem spread of Ebola

 “Imagine if neighboring countries closed their borders because of us,” said Gerard Kasereka, a health worker who oversees preventive handwashing in the Congolese town of Butembo.
 “We would suffer because most of the people in Butembo make their living from commerce and most of our merchandise comes from Uganda, Kenya and Dubai.”

-Despite the obvious risks of further cross-border contamination, Ugandan health officials insist they are prepared to prevent the disease from spreading.
+Despite the obvious risks of further cross-border contamination, Ugandan health officials insist they are prepared to prevent the disease from spreading .
 They urge vigilance and advise people to avoid hugging and even handshakes.
 At multiple border crossings travelers must wash their hands in chlorinated water and have their temperature taken before they can proceed.

 Uganda has faced several Ebola outbreaks in recent years and has succeeded in bringing them under control, although the area in western Uganda where last week’s deaths occurred has never experienced an outbreak.
 The country’s first outbreak, in 2000, infected 425 Ugandans and killed more than half of them in the country’s north.
 Another outbreak in 2007 killed 37 people in Bundibugyo, a remote district close to the Congo border.

-“I cannot find a relative in Uganda who is willing to let me stay with them,” said Morian Kabugho, who lives in the Congolese village of Kasindipo and crosses into Uganda to sell eggs in the busy market.
+“I cannot find a relative in Uganda who is willing to let me stay with them,” said Morian Kabugho, who lives in the Congolese village of Kasindipolo and crosses into Uganda to sell eggs in the busy market.

 She complained of the health officials in Congo.
 “I am not happy with my government.
 The nurses are lazy.
 When you go to the nearest health center, they will tell you to go far away in Beni,” Kabugho said.